jyopp/letterdown/intro.md

 # Letterdown

-Letterdown is a file format for distributing markdown content with media in a portable, simple, and accessible way. `.ltd` files may be digitally signed and contain metadata about their context in the author's body of work.
+Letterdown is a file format for distributing markdown files and media in a portable, simple, and accessible way. `.ltd` files may be digitally signed and contain metadata about their context in the author's body of work.
 They may also include other resources like sample projects or audio.

 ## Format overview